particle-iot/docs/src/content/getting-started/setup/wifi-setup.md

 ### BLE connection

 The setup process is based on BLE 5 (Bluetooth LE) but does not depend on BLE pairing.
-It does encrypt the information, but using an application layer encryption, not BLE pairing (like LESC).
+It does encrypt the information, but using an application layer encryption, not BLE pairing, such as LESC pairing.

-The setup process uses a BLE service which has three characteristics (tx, rx, and version).
+The setup process uses a BLE service that has three characteristics (tx, rx, and version).
 The standard listening mode setup on the Argon, P2, and Photon 2 has a set of service and characteristic UUIDs, which are all 128 bit unique IDs.
 This allows the BLE configuration service to be detected by your BLE client (mobile app, computer with BLE, etc.).

 It is also possible to customize these UUIDs when using BLE provisioning mode.
 This is useful for custom products because it means your BLE client will only see your product devices, not random Particle developer kits.

 In BLE terminology, the Particle device is the BLE peripheral, which accepts connections for configuration and implements a service.
 Your mobile app is the BLE central.

+### Device name

+By default, the device name that appears in the BLE advertising packet is something like "P Series-AB123X".
+The last 6 characters match the last 6 characters of the serial number, which is printed on the serial number sticker and also encoded in the data matrix code on the label.

+Imagine you are in a classroom with many people configuring their devices at the same time.
+This makes sure the correct device is selected when there are multiple devices in BLE range.

+You can set a custom name base, such as your company or product name by changing a setting in the DCT (configuration flash).

+You can also set the entire name to a fixed string from your product firmware, eliminating the serial number part.
+If you do not expect your customers to be configuring multiple devices in close proximity, this can simplify the setup experience by eliminating the need to scan the data matrix sticker if you also use a fixed mobile secret, as described in the next section.

 ### Encryption